Bowling Party Hero Banner

 As you wander down The Royal Mile, you'll encounter all sorts of interesting characters, from street performers juggling fire to costumed tour guides regaling you with tales of Scotland's bloody history.
 And if you're lucky, you might even spot a bagpiper or two, serenading passersby with their haunting melodies.

-Of course, no visit to the Royal Mile would be complete without a stop at one of its many pubs.
+Of course, no visit to Edinburgh's Royal Mile would be complete without a stop at one of its many pubs.
 Whether you're in the mood for a pint of ale or a dram of whisky, you'll find no shortage of options.

 So grab your tartan and get ready to immerse yourself in the rich history and culture of Scotland's most famous street.